jackguoxz/ItineraryService/README.md

 RestTemplate is used when the API in UI service(Itinerary-Rest) call API inbusiness service (Itinerary-Service).The RestTemplate is the central class within the Spring framework for executing synchronous HTTP requests on the client side.

-3: About the Floyd Warshall Algorithm
+3: About the Dijkstra Algorithm
 ============================================
 You could refer to this picture for the graph demo in this project: https://github.com/jackguoxz/ItineraryService/blob/main/graph.jpeg